nicole-hjlin/harvard_cs282_ptg/baseline/README.md

 We provide code for training on the Fashion-MNIST dataset, or FMNIST, which has 60,000 training inputs.
 We also randomly remove 10% of these if the --loo flag is provided, as opposed to a single datapoint, in order to gauge more strongly the effects of data removal.

+**The replication of the paper's results can be found in the "experiments" notebook.**

 The following usage of main.py will train 200 LeNet5 models on FMNIST, in the same vein as the paper, with default hyperparameters to match those listed in the text.
 Pre-trained models are also provided in the checkpoints folder.

-**The reproduction of experimental results can be executed in the "experiments" notebook.**

 ```
 $ python -m pip install -r requirements.txt